A short introduction to Epigenetics

 Epigenetics is a normal gene regulatory phenomenon involved in human development and cellular differentiation.
 Indeed, each cell type in the body is genetically identical but needs to differentiate phenotypically to sustain a normally functioning human body: neurons, skin, etc. However, there is evidence that several external factors can impact gene function epigenetically, both positively and negatively, including aging, environmental exposure, diseases like cancer, diet, and even exercise.

 The field of epigenetics is relatively new and needs more research to understand if epigenetic changes actually cause disease or if they are simply correlational.
 Likely a bit of both.
 However, several companies, including publicly traded companies, are looking at creating both epigenetically-based diagnostics and therapeutics.
-For example, Episona is developing diagnostics that will better elucidate problems in male infertility, mental health, and cancer.
+Many companies, including startups focused on the male-fertility space are developing diagnostics that will better elucidate problems in male infertility, mental health, and cancer.

 The Early Origins of Epigenetics